Here are 8 factors that influence birth choices:

 1. The Birth Stories of Family and Friends.

 The experiences of our mother, aunts, sisters, close friends and co-workers will influence our perceptions of birth.
-Women surrounded by positive birth stories that welcome birth, are more likely to choose natural birth.
-Women who hear less positive and even traumatic experiences, will be more open to interventions.
+Women surrounded by positive birth stories that welcome birth are more likely to choose a natural birth.
+Women who hear less positive and even traumatic experiences will be more open to interventions.
 For those women with preconceived notions, they are likely to be careful about who they share their plans with, choosing supportive people to confide in.

 2. The Partner’s Feelings

 The experience and perceptions of the woman’s partner affect her birth plans and experiences.
-Some partners will bring fear, other calm, some disinterest and others may be controlling.
+Some partners will bring fear, others calm, some disinterest, and others may be controlling.
 This will influence the experience of the pregnancy, birth preparation and eventual birth.

 3. Hollywood Birth Stories

-The visual media is one of the most powerful influences of how birth is perceived.
-Often these images are confirmed by dramatic tales shared by family and friends.
+The visual media is one of the most potent influences of how birth is perceived.
+Often, these images are confirmed by dramatic tales shared by family and friends.

 4. Childbirth Classes

-For women with preconceived notions, they were likely to choose independent classes that reflected their desires.
-For women without these notions, they were likely to attend the classes provided by hospital, and these would influence their choices.
-As these classes vary between institutions, they can be terribly uninformative and bias, or they can be very productive.
+Women with preconceived notions were likely to choose independent classes that reflected their desires.
+For women without these notions, they were likely to attend the classes provided by the hospital, and these would influence their choices.
+As these classes vary between institutions, they can be either uninformative and biased or very productive.

 5. Information Sources

 Women tended to choose sources that reflected their desire, leaving them feeling supported and confirming their notions.
-For many woman, random information may be provided via family and friends (a book or suggested resource) which influences their choices.
+For many women, random information may be provided via family and friends (a book or suggested resource), which influences their choices.
 For others, the only information available to them is that from the care provider and any googling they do for themselves.
+Podcasts and social media are common sources.
+Some sources are better than others, and as with hollywood birth stories, influencers on social media can create unrealistic expectations.

 6. Care Provider